rctngle/online-video-wrangler/README.md

 # Edit process-videos.sh configuration

 Edit the variables at the top of the script
-- Clip start, end, size
-- Still large and small sizes
+- CLIP_START: Start timestamp
+- CLIP_END: End timestamp
+- CLIP_WIDTH: Width of clip

+- STILL_SIZE_LARGE: Dimensions for the large thumbnail (Resulting image will be exactly this size, centered and letterboxed)
+- STILL_SIZE_SMALL: Dimensions for the small thumbnail (Resulting image will be scaled down to fit within this size)

 # Run the script